 If you are an international student requiring a Tier 4 student visa, you will need to check the visa processing times for your country to ensure that you have sufficient time to apply for your visa before the course start date.

 You will receive an acknowledgement of your application within 24 hours and we aim to process applications, and dispatch our decision on your application, within 10 working days.
 You should note that the processing of your application might be delayed if the information provided on your form is incomplete or if we are awaiting copies of qualifications.

 Sometimes our offer of a place is conditional upon performance in examinations that you still have to take – this could include English language tests.
 Offers may also be conditional on you sending us references, certificates or transcripts.
 Once a decision on your application has been reached, this will be sent to you by email.

 Please make sure that you send us all relevant information as soon as possible, otherwise there may be a delay in making your offer unconditional.

-Once you have received your offer, you will need to email the Admissions team to accept your offer.
+Once you have received your offer, you can respond through the Applicant Portal.
 Full details of how to do this will be in your offer letter.